roihunter/roi-hunter-easy-woo-commerce-plugin/readme.md

 ## Features:
 ROI Hunter will automatically do these things for you:
 * create product catalog for your website
-* upload your product catalog to Google
+* upload your product feed to Google
 * upload your product catalog to Facebook
 * setup Google tracking code for your website
 * setup Facebook pixel for your website